[Images courtesy of Cooper Hewitt, Smithsonian Design Museum]

 Last winter, BUILD met up with Ruki Ravikumar, Director of Education at the Cooper Hewitt, Smithsonian Design Museum in New York City.
-They talked about the Design Museum’s role in America, a designer’s professional responsibility, and getting the light bulbs to go off.
-Read Part 1 of the interview at ARCADE.
+They talked about the Design Museum’s role in America, a designer’s professional responsibility, and getting the light bulbs to go on.

 What barriers do you encounter when educating people on design?

 This is where it becomes deeply personal for me.
 I grew up in India where not many people talked about design.
 India has such a deep history of craft and art, both of which have become high tradition, whereas design is almost viewed as the bad-boy of the creative world—it’s often associated with a mass-production, capitalist mindset, and can be misinterpreted as lacking an appreciation of craftsmanship.
 During my time in India, there was only one design school, the National Institute of Design, and thousands of people applied for a handful of seats.
 This made entry to design very difficult, which is why I came to the United States; I could obtain a design education more easily here, but through my work with Cooper Hewitt I’m realizing that this country has its own access issues.
 Schools around the U.S. that don’t have any exposure to design have the same problem; if design is discussed at all, it’s usually within the context of art, and the typical sentiment is that it won’t make for a sustainable career.
 It’s not valued as a discipline or profession.

 If you think about who has an everyday understanding of design, you’ll find that it’s people who are in areas where design is all around them; places where there are more people talking about it, like New York and Chicago where there is ongoing interest and awareness.
 In middle America you don’t hear this conversation.